 - 2 Tablespoons vegetable oil

-- Slice the cactus leaves thin and put them in a skillet with a little bit of oil.
+- Slice the nopales thin and put them in a pot with water to cover them.
+Add ½ teaspoon salt.

-- It goes very well with grilled meat.
+- It goes very well with grilled meat, cooked beans, in eggs, tacos etc.